chrispaterson/IAB-TCF-2.0-Specs/tcstring.md

     *   List of Special Purposes to transparently disclose as their legitimate interest that a user has no right to object.
     *   List of Features they use across Purposes.
     *   GDPR/privacy policy page URL.
-    *   HTTP “overflow” options which includes a GET request maximum size in kilobytes to help diagnose problems with TC String passing as well as limit oversized strings.
+    *   HTTP “overflow” options which includes a <code>GET</code> request maximum size in kilobytes to help diagnose problems with TC String passing as well as limit oversized strings.

 ### Where can I access the Global Vendor List?